 - It will go to the publisher in March for review, formatting, and design.

 - I’m thinking through cover options next week.

 - A launch date will hopefully be communicated before March 31st.

 - I can’t even begin to say how excited I am about the changes made in the last 3 months.
 I am very happy with it!

 - I’ve written a new description (thanks for input from two very important people).

-- Amalia Graeme, sheltered and abused for most her life, longs to escape her family and small Mississippi hometown in 1984.
-When her older brother returns one summer with his best friend Carter by his side, Amalia is tempted to have her first romantic experience.
-As they head off to college, she begins questioning her impending loss of innocence and conflicting feelings between her boyfriend and the dangerous attraction she’s developed for an older professor.
-After Amalia suffers life-altering, personal tragedies, she searches for a way to escape the emotional prison.
-No matter where she turns, someone or something always takes away her hope of finding happiness, protection, and love.
+Amalia Graeme, abused by her mother for most of her life, longs to escape her desolate hometown, connect with others, and fall in love.
+Contemplating an impending loss of innocence and conflicting feelings between her boyfriend and the dangerous attraction she’s developed for an older man, Amalia suffers devastating, life-altering tragedies.
+No matter where she turns, someone or something always steals her hope of finding happiness and protection.